pgouasmi/42-IoT/README.md

 # Inception-of-Things Project

-## A small project to get to learn DevOps technologies, especially Kubernetes, ArgoCD, Gitlab and CI/CD pipelines.
+## A project to get to learn DevOps technologies, especially Kubernetes, ArgoCD, Gitlab and CI/CD pipelines.

 # BONUS PART: